OctopusDeploy/blog/blog/2017-05/octopuses.md

 At Octopus HQ we have been thinking about the next major release of Octopus Deploy: version 4.0.

-A primary focus of this release will be addressing the class of problem introduced above.
+A primary focus of this release will be addressing the scenarios introduced above.

 We are going to delve into _much_ more detail in posts in the coming weeks.